brunodnc/projects/README.md

 ### freeCodeCamp

-In the freeCodeCamp directory there is the projects and exercises that I did for this amazing course
+Where I keep the the projects and exercises that I did for the freeCodeCamp courses that I completed.

 ### trybe

-The trybe directory is the place where you can find all my work and projects that I did while I studyed Trybe's web design course.
+The trybe directory is the place where you can find all my work done while I studyed Trybe's web design course.

+### java-helsinki

+This directory keeps all the java exercises and projects for Helsinki University's java MOOC.